binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter12.md

           }

           /// <summary>
-          /// Takes a string and returns another with a single layer of Html entity encoding replaced with it's Html entity literals.
+          /// Takes a string and returns another with a single layer of
+	  /// Html entity encoding replaced with it's Html entity literals.
           /// </summary>
+          /// <param name="encodedUserInput">
-          /// <param name="encodedUserInput">The text to perform the opperation on.</param>
+	  /// The text to perform the opperation on.
+	  /// </param>
+          /// <param name="numberOfEscapes">
-          /// <param name="numberOfEscapes">The number of Html entity encodings that were replaced.</param>
+	  /// The number of Html entity encodings that were replaced.
+	  /// </param>
+          /// <returns>
-          /// <returns>The text that's had a single layer of Html entity encoding replaced with it's Html entity literals.</returns>
+	  /// The text that's had a single layer of Html entity encoding
+	  /// replaced with it's Html entity literals.
+	  /// </returns>
-          public static string HtmlDecode(this string encodedUserInput, ref int numberOfEscapes) {
+          public static string HtmlDecode(
+	     this string encodedUserInput, ref int numberOfEscapes
+          ) {
              const int NotFound = -1;

              if (string.IsNullOrEmpty(encodedUserInput))